balos1/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 and ``libsundials_nvecmpicudaraja.lib`` files have been removed.
 Users should use the NVECTOR_MPIPLUSX module coupled in conjunction with the NVECTOR_CUDA or NVECTOR_RAJA modules to replace the functionality.
 The necessary changes are minimal and should require few code modifications.
+See the programs in ``examples/ida/mpicuda`` and ``examples/ida/mpiraja`` for examples of how to use the NVECTOR_MPIPLUSX module with the NVECTOR_CUDA and NVECTOR_RAJA modules respectively.

 Fixed a memory leak in the NVECTOR_PETSC module clone function.